GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/object/reference.md

 **Include in parent collision mask**
 Include or exclude a child from its parent collision mask.

+**Change variable value**
+Modify the number value of an object variable.

 **Change boolean variable**
 Modify the boolean value of an object variable.

+**Change text variable**
+Modify the text of an object variable.

 **Toggle boolean variable**
 Toggles the boolean value of an object variable.